stevejmorgan/DataLakeInADay/Lab1/Lab1.md

 ## SQL Data

 We need to set up some demo data for the workshop.
-This will simply involve loading a SQL script in SQL Server.
-Browse to the server (sql-*uniquestring*)  in the Azure portal and click the Connect button to open an RDP session.
+This will simply involve executing a SQL script against SQL Server.
+Browse to the Virtual Machine "sql*uniquestring*" (not the SQL Virtual Machine) in the Azure portal and click the Connect button to open an RDP session.
 When prompted, log into the SQL Server using the username **demogod** and your password.
-Once logged in, open SQL Server Management Studio and connect to the local server.
+Once logged in, open SQL Server Management Studio and connect to the local "sql01" SQL Server default instance.
 You won't be able to connect directly from your system since there is a firewall in place, as there would be on a corporate network.
 Click New Query in the interface to start a new query.

 Copy the sql script from [this link](https://raw.githubusercontent.com/davedoesdemos/DataLakeInADay/master/data/salesdata/createDatabase.sql) by selecting all and pressing ctrl+c.
 Paste this text into the query window on the virtual machine (this may take a few seconds so be patient).
 Press the execute button and wait for it to complete, this may take a few seconds.